twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Windows 95, 98 and ME – 6.0.1

 ## User Data (Glyph Transformer scripts and Unicode data files omitted)
 FontCreator uses several data files for advanced settings and customizations.
-Normally most files are stored in a system folder where they cannot be changed.
-If you want to edit most files directly they must first take full control to the user (this can be done with the security tab in file properties).
+Normally most files are owned by administrators where they cannot be changed.
+If you want to edit most files directly they either must run Notepad with administrative privileges or change the owner to users (this can be done by using `takeown` or changing the owner with the advanced dialog of security tab in file properties).

 * **bookmarks.txt** – Created automatically after exit.
 Includes bookmarks used in the glyph overview.
 * **CompositeData.xml** – Located in the Composite folder as used by **Complete Composites**.
 * **CurrentTransformProgram.xml** – Created when opening a Transform Program in the Glyph Transformer.
 If removed, this window appears blank.
 * **FC#####.ttf** – Contains a temporary font used when the Test Font Window is opened (##### is five numbers).
 The font name in version 3.0 through 6.5 is FC Test Font ###### (###### is six numbers).
 * **fcppreview.txt** – For old versions of FontCreator, includes the text used in the Test Font Window.
 The text is restored to factory defaults if removed.
-(See previewtext.dat in recent versions)
+(See `previewtext.dat` in recent versions)
-* **fntXX.tmp** – Used when saving fonts (XX is a letter and number combo).
+* **fntXX.tmp** or **fntXXX.tmp** – Used when saving fonts (XX or XXX are letter and number combos).
 * **FontCreatorSetup.exe** – Used to reinstall the program (the download is also available on the High-Logic website with a form to enter your name and email address or with the link to the direct download).
 * **FontCreator.tip** – Contains the tips in the Tip of the Day Window.
 If removed, this window appears blank.
 * **glyphlist.dat** – Contains the Adobe glyph list.
 Old versions have the same list but duplicates **xi** to U+0000.